kubecost/poc-common-configurations/etl-federation/README.md

 These are the steps to enable ETL federation with Kubecost.

-This is an efficient method to implement multi-cluster Kubecost while using existing prometheus installations.
+Federated-ETL is an efficient method to implement multi-cluster Kubecost while using existing Prometheus installations for short-term metrics.

 The example in this directory uses the Kubecost Prometheus server.
 See the [existing-prometheus](./existing-prometheus/) directory for additional configuration required.

-Contact us for help customizing settings.
+[Contact us](https://www.kubecost.com/contact) for help customizing settings.

 ## Setup